mathphreak/cs-eco-dash/README.md

 cargo build --release
 ```

 Then run `target/release/cs-eco-dash`.
+This will (ideally) launch a Web browser

-Point a Web browser to `localhost:3000` and press the "Install/Update" button if
+pointed at `localhost:3000`.

-it's visible.
+Press the "Install/Update" button if it's visible.

 Launch CS:GO.
 Keep that Web browser open in a second monitor, or close it and open `localhost:3000` in the Steam overlay.